ansys/pyfluent-visualization/doc/source/users_guide/index.rst

    meshing_session = pyfluent.launch_fluent(meshing_mode=True)

-Each session object provides access to multiple services, such as boundary contitions, meshing workflows, field data properties, and so forth.
+Each session object provides access to multiple services, such as boundary conditions, meshing workflows, field data properties, and so forth.

 PyFluent contains several basic service modules that provide access to core Fluent capabilities.

    - General command and query services are encompassed in three modules:

-      + The 'tui' modules are a collection of Python wrappers around the Fluent's traditional Text User Interface (TUI) command-based infrastructure.
+      + The ``tui`` module is a collection of Python wrappers around Fluent's traditional Text User Interface (TUI) command-based infrastructure.